What should I bring to the ranch?

 I haven't ridden before.
 Do I need previous experience to ride on my own?

 Unaccompanied riding is a very liberating experience, and one that is unique to the Flying U Ranch.
 Many guests have their first horseback experience at the Flying U. A background with horses isn't required, and the horse assigned will be chosen to meet the appropriate needs of the rider.
 You will also be given an orientation briefing and an orientation ride.
-We have instructors onsite, who are happy to give lessons to those riders wanting a more technical introduction.
+We have instructors onsite, who subject to availability can give private instruction at an extra cost.

 When is my "Check-Out Time"?